-Barn conversions can become amazing places to live, as long as the design works with the character and the existing structure, we can work with your barn conversion ideas to create a stunning place to live.
-Planning laws have relaxed around converting barns or agricultural buildings, it is increasingly easy to create character rich warm homes in rural areas.
+Barn conversions can become amazing places to live, if the design works with the character and the existing structure, we can work with your barn conversion ideas to create a stunning place to live.
+Planning laws have relaxed around converting barns or agricultural buildings, it is becoming increasingly easy to create character rich warm homes in rural areas.
 Barns vary in size but generally are long rectangular buildings.
-This gives us architectural designers a lot of scope to create innovative barn conversion floor plans to make modern living spaces.
+This gives architectural designers a lot of scope to create innovative barn conversion floor plans to make modern living spaces.

-As with all new build designs you need to consider impact, amenity, utilities, access, services & ventilation.
+As with all new build designs you need to consider the impact, amenity, utilities, access, services & ventilation.
 Then it needs to get passed through building regulations.
-The size orientation and outlook will be the key factors in designing a barn into modern living spaces.
-They are typically long buildings, through rooms are not always avoidable, but with high apex roofs you can create wonderful open mezzanines and gallery’s.
-Insulation will typically be formed within the fabric of the building, leaving the existing structure as external finish.
-All additional openings, windows and roof light will be in keeping, no one wants white PVC windows within a brick and timber structure.
+Size orientation and outlook will be the key factors in designing a barn into modern living spaces.
+They are typically long buildings, through rooms are not always avoidable, but with high apex roofs, your architectural designer can create wonderful open mezzanines and galleries.
+Insulation will typically be formed within the fabric of the building, leaving the existing structures external finish as originally intended.
+All additional openings, windows, and roof light will be in keeping, no one wants white PVC windows within a brick and timber structure.
 Whether you have barn conversion ideas in mind or are thinking of a barn conversion extension your architectural designer will be able to produce 3D images / 3D visualisation for you, follow the link to examples of 3D visualisations.

-Barn conversions usually face stiff opposition from local authority and local residents, due to be farm building protection, open country side development restrictions, infrastructure, sustainability etc. However, the Barn Conversion clause comes about as part of a new Class – MB – into Part 3 of the Second Schedule of the General Permitted Development Order.
-This new class authorises change of use of a building and any land within its curtilage from use as an agricultural building to a use falling within Class C3 – dwellings.
+Barn conversion plans usually face stiff opposition from local authority and residents, due to farm building protection, open countryside development restrictions, infrastructure, sustainability, etc. However, the Barn Conversion clause comes about as part of a new Class – MB – into Part 3 of the Second Schedule of the General Permitted Development Order.
+This new class authorises the change of use of a building and any land within its curtilage from use as an agricultural building to a use falling within Class C3 – dwellings.
 It also authorises building operations ‘reasonably’ necessary to convert the building to residential use.

 Barn conversions are subject to the same rules as any new build.
 You will need to provide the following:

-Sound testing will be required on completion but all construction elements effecting sound need to be detailed and built in accordance with approved plans.
+Sound testing will be required on completion but all construction elements affecting sound need to be detailed and built in accordance with approved plans.

-All other document of the building regulations will need to be checked via full plans approval prior to commencing.
+All other documents of the building regulations will need to be checked via full plans approval prior to commencing.

-Part C – Site preparation and resistance to contaminates and moisture
+Site preparation and resistance to contaminants and moisture